 The Albuquerque Historical Society (AHS) is a non-profit, membership organization of residents interested in promoting and preserving all matters relating to the history of Albuquerque, New Mexico and the surrounding communities.
 Founded in 1947 as the Old Town Historical Society, it originally focused on efforts to preserve the historic character of Old Town Albuquerque.
 Currently, AHS sponsors a series of monthly Programs and provides Educators with teacher resource guides.
-In the near future, we will also maintain a Speakers Bureau for primary and secondary schools and host a repository of Source Documents for education and research.
-To learn more about us visit our Who We Are page.
+We also maintain a Speakers Bureau for primary and secondary schools, host a repository of Source Documents for education and research and honor individuals or group with Albuquerque History Accolades.
+To learn more about us visit our About page.

 Become a Member of the Albuquerque Historical Society

 We welcome new members of all ages.
 It is not necessary to be a historian or have prior knowledge of Albuquerque or New Mexico history.
 Members receive advance notice via e-mail about forthcoming events sponsored by the AHS, and other societies interested in history, plus opportunities to participate in community and educational outreach activities.
-To become a member or to renew your current membership, download our membership form, complete and mail it with a check for $25 to AHS, PO Box 20568, Albuquerque, NM 87154-0568.
+To become a member or to renew your current membership, visit our AHS Membership page.

 The Albuquerque Historical Society maintains videos of scheduled program presentations.
 The video presentations are permanently available on the AHS YouTube Channel, as well as embedded in the appropriate AHS Program pages.
 To see a list of AHS program videos, visit our AHS Program Videos page.

 Price Reduced on A History Lover’s Guide to Albuquerque